 Too many trainers rely on games and ‘icebreakers’ that seem to come out of a 3rd grade classroom.
 Exercises need to be plentiful – but enjoyable on an adult level.
 The moment people feel an exercise is trite or simplistic, the whole program begins to lose credibility.

 7. Mechanisms to transfer skills into practice

-Customer service skills, at their core, are often perceived as ‘common sense.’
+Customer service skills, at their core, are often mistakenly perceived as ‘common sense.’
 Because of this, people often believe “I already do that,” and consequently don’t make the effort to change behaviors in the live environment.
 Make sure your program has built-in mechanisms and metrics for measuring and promoting performance.
 Rewards, consequences, etc.